Indavelopers/gcp-training-projects/README.md

 ## Known issues and contribution

-Tested at the time of last commit.
+Tested at the time of last commit:

-- When reducing the email student list and updating the stack (with `pulumi up`), last student projecs are deleted, instead of the leaving student's projects
-  - Workaround: please maintain students email although they leave till deleting every project
-  - No issue when adding new students, and therefore projects
+- None known.

 If you find any issues, please open a GitHub issue before (optionally) opening a PR to fix it, or contact the maintainer directly any way.